-Alfred E. Mann, our Chairman, Chief Executive Officer and principal stockholder, can individually control our direction and policies, and his interests may be adverse to the interests of our other stockholders.
+Our Chief Executive Officer and principal stockholder can individually control our direction and policies, and his interests may be adverse to the interests of our other stockholders.
 After his death, his stock will be left to his funding foundations for distribution to various charities, and we cannot assure you of the manner in which those entities will manage their holdings.

 Mr. Mann has been our primary source of financing to date.
-As of December 31, 2004, Mr. Mann beneficially owned approximately 48.7% of our outstanding shares of capital stock.
-As of the same date, members of Mr. Mann's family beneficially owned at least a further 3.1% of our outstanding shares of common stock, although Mr. Mann does not have voting or investment power with respect to these shares.
-By virtue of his holdings, Mr. Mann can and will continue to be able to effectively control the election of the members of our board of directors, our management and our affairs and prevent corporate transactions such as mergers, consolidations or the sale of all or substantially all of our assets that may be favorable from our standpoint or that of our other stockholders may view as unfavorable.
-In the event we sell additional equity in future financings, Mr. Mann may participate in those financings, which may increase his beneficial ownership percentage of our common stock.
+At December 31, 2005, Mr. Mann beneficially owned approximately 48.5% of our outstanding shares of capital stock.
+Members of Mr. Mann's family beneficially owned at least an additional 2.0% of our outstanding shares of common stock, although Mr. Mann does not have voting or investment power with respect to these shares.
+By virtue of his holdings, Mr. Mann can and will continue to be able to effectively control the election of the members of our board of directors, our management and our affairs and prevent corporate transactions such as mergers, consolidations or the sale of all or substantially all of our assets that may be favorable from our standpoint or that of our other stockholders or cause a transaction that we or our other stockholders may view as unfavorable.